yottapanda/website/content/posts/cloud-router.md

 | Sky | 900/100 | £58 |
 | Community Fibre | 920/920 | £25 |

-"Do _you_ see the odd one out?", said Dora the Explorer.
+"Do _you_ see the odd one out?" - Dora the Explorer.

 Clearly Community Fibre woke up and chose violence.
 Not only do they have the second highest average down speed, they also boast a **symmetric upload speed**.
 All for half the price of the other offerings.